Growth of hexagonal BN crystals by traveling-solvent floating zone: Crystal growth methodology

 \section{Crystal growth methodology}

 A majority of the TSFZ growths in this work were conducted using the tilting, laser-based floating-zone system at the Platform for the Accelerated Realization, Analysis and Discovery of Interface Materials (PARADIM) crystal growth facility (Crystal Systems, Inc., FD-FZ-5-200-VPO-PC), which utilizes 5 $\times$ 200 W lasers ($\lambda$ = 976 nm).
 Additional growths were conducted at the University of California, Santa Barbara (UCSB) using a custom-built, high-pressure, laser-based floating-zone system \cite{schmehr2019,gomez2024} which utilizes 7 $\times$ 200 W lasers ($\lambda$ = 1070 nm).
 Two different growth geometries were tested to find the optimum conditions for h-BN.
 In standard TSFZ, a pellet of the flux is balanced on top of a seed rod made of polycrystalline h-BN, with a feed rod installed above.
 To initiate the growth the flux is melted, fusing it to the seed rod, and the feed rod is translated downwards until it connects to the molten flux and forms a stable molten zone.
 By translating the feed and seed rods downwards in tandem the feed rod dissolves into the flux and h-BN recrystallizes onto the seed, causing the molten flux to "travel".
 An alternative geometry – similar to Czochralski growth – is to place the feed on the bottom, melt the flux in the same manner as in TSFZ, and then dip a seed rod into the molten flux from above.
-Both rods are then translated upwards to simultaneously dissolve the feed rod and recrystallize h-BN.
+The seed rod is then translated upwards to recrystallize h-BN from the zone while the feed rod may or may not be translated depending on its size relative to the seed.
 We refer to this geometry as "laser pedestal growth" (LPG) \cite{feigelson1985,andreeta2010} to distinguish it from the standard geometry, which is referred to as TSFZ.
 To summarize, in the TSFZ technique the feed rate (\textit{v}$_{feed}$) corresponds to \textit{v}$_{U}$ in Fig. \ref{fig1}, while the crystal growth rate (\textit{v}$_{grow}$) corresponds to \textit{v}$_{L}$.
 In LPG the situation is reversed.

 The main parameters relevant to these geometries are illustrated in Fig. \ref{fig1} and include the rod diameter ($D$), rod movement rate and direction (\textit{v}), rod composition, flux composition, and total gas pressure ($P$).
+In Table S1 in the Supplemental Information (SI) we show a summary of the growth parameters for all samples considered in this work, which are referred to by their sample numbers (e.g. \textbf{1}, \textbf {2}, \textbf{3}) in the following.